timi-ty/spinder-frontend/README.md

 Enjoy discovering new music with Spindr, and feel free to contribute to the project on [GitHub](https://github.com/timi-ty/spinder-frontend.git).

 ## License
-Spindr is licensed under the MIT License.
+Spindr is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For questions, suggestions, or contributions, please contact [timilehin.ty@gmail.com](timilehin.ty@gmail.com).